Imōto wa Shitte Iru: Reception

 The series was nominated for the 2025 Next Manga Award in the print category, and was ranked thirteenth.
+The series was nominated for the 19th Manga Taishō in 2026, and was ranked twelfth.

 The series received attention online for its discussion on postcard craftsmen, with a tweet promoting the series getting over 50,000 likes on Twitter.
 Volume one received a reprint a few days after release due to high demand.